btguiles/starter_architecture_flutter_firebase/README.md

 - Run `firebase login` so you have access to the Firebase project you have created
 - Run `flutterfire configure` and follow all the steps
+  - May need `flutterfire configure --project=your-project-id` to specify the project.
+Project ID can be found from the firebase url.

 For more info, follow this guide: